Coolcumber/inpladesys/README.md

 * *normalized* - translated to 0-mean and scaled to unit variance for each feature
 * *fp1* - described [here](http://mathb.in/134812)
 * *fp2* - feature space linearly transformed to adapt class shapes for k-means clustering - contrained minimization problem described [here](http://mathb.in/135013)
-* *fp3* - feature space linearly transformed to adapt class shapes for k-means clustering - invere of the average covariance martrix
+* *average covariance matrix inverse* - feature space linearly transformed to adapt class shapes for k-means clustering - inverse of the average covariance martrix
 * *neural network* - a fully connected neural network applied over normalized features
+##### Clustering
+* *k-means*
 #### Models
 ##### Baseline 1
 * *Description*: The whole document is predicted to have been written by a single author.